 - Share the variety of pasta shapes.
 Brief the students with a simple sketch illustrating the proportions and the placement of shoulders, hips and joints.

-- Students start with the torso and glue the head, spine, ribs and hips.
-They then add the shoulders, arms, legs, hands and feet.
+- It’s best to spread the glue on the board, and then place the pasta on top.
+Start with the torso and glue the head, spine, ribs and hips.
+Next add the shoulders, arms, legs, hands and feet.

 LIKE THIS HALLOWEEN PROJECT?